Scalable physical source-to-field inference with hypernetworks: Background

 For a \textit{uniformly} magnetised source, like a permanent magnet or a magnetic domain, the magnetisation $\mbf{M}_0$ is constant across the object, and so the magnetic field vector at (a single) $\mbf{r}$ is given by

-where by linearity $\N$ remains a real, symmetric $3\times3$ object known as the \emph{demagnetisation tensor}, $\cdot$ is matrix multiplication and $\mathbf V'$ is the geometry of the source.
-There exist closed-form expressions for the tensor $\N$ for ellipsoids \cite{joseph_demagnetizing_2004}, prisms \cite{aharoni_demagnetizing_1998}, tetrahedra \cite{nielsen_stray_2019}, and cylinders \cite{nielsen_magnetic_2020,Slanovc_2022} among others.
-The same principles applies for the gravitational field, with the divergence of the magnetization replaced by the density of the object.
+where by linearity $\N$ remains a real, symmetric $3\times3$ object known as the \emph{demagnetisation tensor}, the mathematical operator ($\cdot$) is matrix multiplication and $\mathbf V'$ is the geometry of the source (i.e. location $\mbf{r}'$, volume, and shape).
+There exist closed-form expressions for the tensor $\N$ for ellipsoids \citep{joseph_demagnetizing_2004}, prisms \citep{aharoni_demagnetizing_1998}, tetrahedra \citep{nielsen_stray_2019}, and cylinders \citep{nielsen_magnetic_2020,Slanovc_2022} among others.
+The same principles apply for the gravitational field, with the divergence of the magnetisation replaced by the density of the object.